Murder charges for Brooklyn mom accused of drowning her children on Coney Island Beach: ‘The babies are gone’

 Merdy had been hospitalized and underwent a psychological examination Monday.

-Her mother, Jacqueline Scott, 56, told the Daily News that her daughter had been going through a rough time.
+Her mother, Jacqueline Scott, 56, told the New York Daily News that her daughter had been going through a rough time.

 “She might have been going through postpartum depression,” Scott said in an exclusive interview.
 “She was a good mother.”

-Merdy worked as a home health attendant, but had taken time off recently to care for little Oliver.
-She lived with her children in a Coney Island apartment building on Neptune Ave., where she was being sued by her landlord, court records show.
+Merdy worked as a home health attendant, but had taken time off recently to care for Oliver.
+She lived with her children in a Coney Island apartment building on Neptune Avenue, where she was being sued by her landlord, court records show.

 The woman stopped paying her $1,531 monthly rent in July 2021.
 In October 2021, the company that owns her building sent her a letter requesting the $5,373 owed in back rent.